Tech-at-DU/BotShop-iOS/05-Stack-Navigation/README.md

----
-title: Populating TableView and Creating Stack Navigation
+# Populating TableView and Creating Stack Navigation
-slug: populate-cells-with-stack-navigation
----

 In this section we will be building out another kind of navigation type on top of the `TabBar` navigation we already have built out. **Stack navigation** is something you're most likely already familiar with, it's what comes builtin with storyboard's Navigation Controller.
 To illustrate, let's take a look at this diagram.